-- 2. Place a suitable container below the oil drain guide to catch the used oil, and then remove the oil filler cap (p.
-84) and the drain bolt. - 3.
-Allow the used oil to drain completely.
-Use a new sealing washer, and then reinstall the engine oil drain bolt and washer.
-Tighten the drain bolt securely.
+- 4. Remove the engine oil drain bolt and sealing washer. - 5.
+Allow the used oil to drain completely, then install a new sealing washer on the engine oil drain bolt, and tighten it securely. - 6.
+Reinstall the drain bolt cover.